abergs/ideasofanders/_posts/2017-09-12-reverse-engineering-apple-x-landing-page.md

 published: true
 ---

 Hello fellow kids & developers!
 I decided to reverse engineer the Apple iPhone X website to learn how their slick "X" landing page is made.
-By comining a couple of effects it makes for a very powerful end result.
+By combining a couple of effects it makes for a very powerful end result.

 > Note: It's similiar to how I did the [Avicii True Stories](https://aviciitruestories.com/) effect.